joshuawins99/Reference-FPGA-System-Lite/README.md

                         Module_Include : {REF_PATH}/rtl/timer_cpu.sv
 ```

 ***As of Version 3.16.0*** There is a 'Repeat' keyword.
 This allows for multiple instances of an entry.
 Subsequent repeats will get an _{iterator} appended to their name.
 The number can either be a literal or an {expression}.
+The Repeat line can also optionally have NOEXPREGS so that the contents of each instance aren't repeated and only the original one is.
 ```
 USER_MODULES:
     pwm_e : TRUE : AUTO